-- pain, redness, itching, swelling, or bleeding where you injected the medication.
+- redness, bruising, itching, or swelling where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following clinically significant adverse reactions are described elsewhere in the labeling:

 - Hepatitis B Virus Reactivation [see WARNINGS AND PRECAUTIONS]

 - Hematological Reactions [see WARNINGS AND PRECAUTIONS]

 - Autoimmunity [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.